johncoleman83/mini-tweet-bot/README.md

 in IBM Bluemix CF
 * `./manifest.yml`: Supports cloud foundry command line interface.
 * `./runtime.txt`: informs cloudfoundry of what version of python to run
+* `./requirements.txt`: contains the required python libraries to be installed during the cloudfoundry building process

 ### python app files